olga-fin-22/olga-fin-22/README.md

 </div>

 - 🌱 I’m currently enrolled in the Yandex Practicum Data Analyst course.
 - 😄  It is inspiring to find relationships in these data that help solve problems, improving modern life.
+I use Python, SQL, and Tableau visualization to solve problems.